Santander says will hire 3,000 IT professionals worldwide this year

-MADRID, June 11 (Reuters) - Spain’s Santander on Thursday announced it would be hiring 3,000 new IT professionals worldwide this year to support its digital transformation and improve efficiency.
+MADRID (Reuters) - Spain’s Santander (SAN.MC) on Thursday announced it would be hiring 3,000 new IT professionals worldwide this year to support its digital transformation and improve efficiency.

 About 1,000 of the new hires will be in Spain, with a particular focus on recruiting individuals with a background in science, technology, engineering, and mathematics.